kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/gcp.md

 Integrations can be established to Google Cloud Storage.

 To get started, ensure you have admin access within Kolena.
-Navigate to your [Organization Settings's Integration Tab](https://app.kolena.io/redirect/organization?tab=integrations) and click "Add Integration", then "GCP".
+Navigate to your [Organization Settings's Integrations Tab](https://app.kolena.io/redirect/organization?tab=integrations) and click "Add Integration", then "GCP".

 ### 1. Save Integration to Create a Service Account

-From the [Integration Tab](https://app.kolena.io/redirect/organization?tab=integrations), saving the GCP integration will create a service account.
+From the [Integrations Tab](https://app.kolena.io/redirect/organization?tab=integrations), saving the GCP integration will create a service account.
 Upon creation, the integration's `client_email` will be used to provide Kolena permission to load data from your GCP buckets.

 ### 2. Grant Service Account Read Access